 Our name changed to Cabramatta Vineyard Church in June 2002 to identify more strongly with our area as we began exploring the idea of church as a “missional community”.

 In 2001, Grant & Karen Dempsey were sent out to plant a Vineyard Church in Timaru, New Zealand accompanied by Paul & Jenny Matos.
 In 2003, Jeff & Carol Fazl, two of the original Australian Vineyard pastors, were released with a team of people to plant a Vineyard Church in Richmond in the northwest of Sydney.

-In September 2003, we vacated the premises in Park Road and moved to the Cabramatta Inn, where we met for several years on the first and third Sunday afternoon each month.
+In late 2003, we vacated the premises in Park Road and moved to the Cabramatta Inn, where we met for several years on the first and third Sunday afternoon each month.
 On the alternate Sundays, the small groups began experimenting with missional activities, seeking to engage with the local community and win people to Jesus.

 The life of the Cabramatta Vineyard Church is built around three strands of mission, community and spiritual life, woven together like the cord of a rope.
 Each strand is important.
 Together, they structure the life of an apprentice of Jesus, intertwined and interdependent.